zdravkov/kendo-docs/api/dataviz/chart.md

     });
     </script>

-### series.labels.position `String|Function` *(default: "above")*
+### series.labels.position `String|Function`

 The position of the labels.

 * "above" - the label is positioned at the top of the marker. ** Applicable for series that render points, incl. bubble. **
 * "below" - the label is positioned at the bottom of the marker. ** Applicable for series that render points, incl. bubble. **
-* "center" - the label is positioned at the point center. ** Applicable for bar, column, donut, pie and radarColumn series. **
+* "center" - the label is positioned at the point center. ** Applicable for bar, column, donut, pie, funnel and radarColumn series. **
 * "insideBase" - the label is positioned inside, near the base of the bar. ** Applicable for bar and column series. **
 * "insideEnd" - the label is positioned inside, near the end of the point. ** Applicable for bar, column, donut, pie and radarColumn series. **
 * "left" - the label is positioned to the left of the marker. ** Applicable for series that render points, incl. bubble. **
 * "outsideEnd" - the label is positioned outside, near the end of the point. ** Applicable for bar, column, donut, pie and radarColumn series.
-Not applicable for stacked series. **
+Not applicable for stacke
 * "right" - the label is positioned to the right of the marker. ** Applicable for series that render points, incl. bubble. **
+* "top" - the label is positioned at the top of the segment. ** Applicable for funnel series **
+* "bottom" - the label is positioned at the bottom of the segment. ** Applicable for funnel series **

 #### Example - set the chart series label position